NVIDIA/aistore/docs/cli.md

 }
 ```

-Simply change config file so next time CLI will use updated values.
+If you update config via `ais config cli set` command (or even simply change the config file) the next time CLI will use updated values.

-### First steps
+## First steps

-To get the list of commands, run following command:
+To get the list of supported commands, run:

 ```console
 $ ais --help
 ```

+> Alternatively, you could start making use of auto-completions by typing `ais ` and pressing TAB key two times in a row.

 To check if the CLI can correctly contact the cluster and to get cluster status, run following command: